KenKundert/inform/doc/user.rst

 then the stream uses is under the control of *Inform's* *stream_policy* argument.

-If *stream_policy* is set to 'termination', then all messages are sent to the standard output except the final termination message, which is set to standard error.
+If *stream_policy* is set to 'termination' then all messages are sent to the standard output except the final termination message, which is set to standard error.
 This is suitable for programs whose output largely consists of status messages rather than data, and so would be unlikely to be used in a pipeline.

-If *stream_policy* is 'header'. then all messages with headers (those messages produced from informants with *severity*) are sent to the standard error stream and all other messages are sent to the standard output.
+If *stream_policy* is 'header' then all messages with headers (those messages produced from informants with *severity*) are sent to the standard error stream and all other messages are sent to the standard output.
 This is more suitable for programs whose output largely consists of data and so would likely be used in a pipeline.

+If *stream_policy* is 'errors' then all error messages are sent to the standard error stream and all other messages are sent to the standard output.
+This is also commonly used for programs that act s filters.

+If *stream_policy* is 'all' stderr is used for all informants that do not explicitly set their stream.
+By default, no informants explicitly set their stream, but your can create new informants and explicitly set the stream.

 It is also possible for *stream_policy* to be a function that takes three arguments, the informant and the standard output and error streams.
 It should